 Within Islam, the process of rejecting the old ways takes longer to become established.
 The tradition of nomadic tribes and prior to the seventh-century little-written record keeping might explain why it was harder for the Arab nations to build up wealth.
 But none the less by the seventh century the growth and more importantly the wealth of global economics was making it possible for certain groups and individuals within Arab tribes to secure a greater share of the worlds riches and as a result allowed men to violently shunt aside the “gods” that reflected mother right just as the Jews and Christians had done.

-We can explore what it means to us in the twenty-first century as we try and grasp the emerging cultural conflict with Islam across Britain and Western Europe.
+We can explore what it means to us in the twenty-first century as we try and grasp the emerging cultural conflict with Islam and other faith beliefs across Britain and Western Europe.

-Firstly, Christianity, as we have said earlier like all faiths, reflects material realities and therefore is no different from the Islamic faith in this respect.
-The abandonment of mother right and the adoption of a fearsome God was all part of an economic change that took place when tribalism gave way to more productive ways of creating wealth and more importantly who owned it.
+Firstly, Christianity, as we have said earlier like all faiths, reflects material realities and therefore is no different from the Islamic faith or any other comparable faith, in this respect.
+The abandonment of mother right and the adoption of a fearsome God was all part of an economic change that took place when tribalism gave way to more productive ways of creating wealth and more importantly storing it and owning it.
 There may be some differences in application but essentially the outcome for women, for example, was the same, a culture of varying degrees of subjugation.
-Although it does have to be conceded that Islam is probably the crueller of the two faiths in ensuring its economic needs were reflected in moral behaviour.
+Although it does have to be conceded that Islam has cruelty, so in the past did Hinduism with the practice of Sati ensuring economic needs were reflected in enforced moral behaviour.

-Having created a male-centric God to reflect male-centric wealth creation and values, the wealth created came into the hands of a few families headed by men and stayed there.
+Economic circumstances having created a male-centric God to reflect male-centric wealth creation and values, the wealth created came into the hands of a few families headed by men and it stayed there.
 This is a unifying fact across all Middle Eastern and European religions, up to roughly the 16th century.

 The bourgeois revolutions of the seventeenth and eighteenth–centuries in Britain and the nineteenth century in Europe reset the clock for Christianity, giving it a benign ‘bourgeois’ appearance based on contract, choice and consent that ignored its origin and violent use over the years.